breadboardllc/redis-sesh/README.md

 It basically does something like this: `crypto.randomBytes(32).toString("base64");`.
 Ok, not basically, that's what it does.

-Additionally, `redis-sesh` checks for session id collisions (via [`setnx`](https://redis.io/commands/setnx)) and recomputes a new session id automatically if a collision is found (there is still a chance a session id could have expired but the user still has it, then `redis-sesh` creates an idential session id, and the old user then visits again.
+Additionally, `redis-sesh` checks for session id collisions (via [`setnx`](https://redis.io/commands/setnx)) and recomputes a new session id automatically if a collision is found (there is still a chance a session id could have expired but the user still has it, then `redis-sesh` creates an identical session id, and the old user then visits again.
 But there is also a chance that you'll get hit by a duck made of pure gold that has the winning lottery numbers engraved on it's beak, but I digress).